mother-of-all-self-hosting/ansible-role-matomo/docs/configuring-matomo.md

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `matomo_environment_variables_additional_variables` variable

-See [the official documentation](https://hub.docker.com/r/acspri/matomo#how-to-use-this-image) for a complete list of Matomo's config options that you could put in `matomo_environment_variables_additional_variables`.
+See [the image's documentation](https://hub.docker.com/_/matomo/#matomo-installation) for a complete list of Matomo's config options that you could put in `matomo_environment_variables_additional_variables`.

 ## Installing